Get to know the staff of In the Footsteps of Leaders, the Gettysburg Foundation's exclusive leadership program.

 Sue is a native of Danville, Pa.
 She graduated with honors from Geisinger Medical Center School of Nursing and Pennsylvania State University.
 Sue worked as an emergency department nurse for 23 years.
 In 2000, she became a Licensed Battlefield Guide and received the Superintendent's Award for Excellence in Guiding in 2005 and 2006.
 In 2002, Sue joined the Gettysburg Foundation's Museum Design Team during the project to build the new museum and visitor center complex.
 Her responsibilities included identifying images for museum exhibits, identifying artifacts in partnering repositories and assisted in refining the museum script.
 Beginning in 2004, she served as historical consultant for the Gettysburg Foundation.

-From 2005 to 2008, she served as research historian for the Gettysburg Cyclorama conservation project.
+From 2005 to 2008, Sue served as research historian for the Gettysburg Cyclorama conservation project.
 She authored the book The Battle of Gettysburg Cyclorama: A History and Guide.
-Sue has published several articles on the history of the American Civil War cycloramas.
+Sue has also published the book Elizabeth Thorn: Wartime Caretaker of Gettysburg’s Evergreen Cemetery and several articles on the history of the American Civil War cycloramas.

 In 2007, Sue developed the Gettysburg Foundation's leadership program In the Footsteps of Leaders.
-She currently serves as Leadership Program Manager, and has led leadership tours for corporate, nonprofit and educational groups.
+She currently serves as Leadership Program Associate Director, and has led leadership tours for corporate, nonprofit, government and educational groups.

 Heidi Myers, Leadership Program Logistics Manager